Furlanis/test/SAFIRA.md

 **The Dance of Storytellers**
 This game is not about winning or losing!
 Rather, who will manage to be the conclusive storyteller?
-Will it be me and my party or will it be Safira?
+Will it be your party of characters or will it be Safira?
-The answers aren't pre-written; they emerge organically as you play.
+The answers aren't pre-written; they emerge organically as you narrate through the encounters.
-As each encounter's outcome is narrated from either your perspective or Safira's, ensuring a dynamic and engaging experience.

 **The size of your group influences the narrative balance.**
 Smaller parties offer Safira a greater opportunity to shape events according to her will.